leuas/Vrdndi/README.md

 ## Website
-The NiceGUI website is functional, allowing you to watch videos, scroll the feed and give feedback.
+The NiceGUI website is functional, allowing you to watch videos, scroll the feed and give feedback to improve the model.

-Main page would render 21 videos at once.
-Press ``LOAD MORE`` button to get more videos.

 **Main Page**:

+The main page renders 21 videos at once in a grid layout, drawing from the YouTube videos you saved to the database.

 ![main page](docs/images/Main_page.png)

+- **LOAD MORE**: Press it to load more videos.

 **Video Page**:

+When you click a video, it plays here.
+And you can use the buttons below to give feedback to the model.

 ![video page](docs/images/Video-play_page.png)

+- **INTEREST / UNINTEREST**: Indicate whether or not you find this video interesting.
+- **CORRECT TIMING**: Label the current video as shown at the right time (good for productivity)
+- **NOT NOW**: Label the current video as shown at the wrong time (bad for productivity)
+- **BACK TO FEED**: Switch back to main page

->For streamlit data labelling website, please see [Usage Guide](docs/USAGE.md)
+>And of course, you can connect the model with your own website!
+Also for streamlit data labelling website, please see [Usage Guide](docs/USAGE.md)

 ## Privacy